 The gain of 0.3% is relatively low, and 6 MPM clearly has additional complexity compared to 3 MPM.
 Nevertheless, at least the proposal in L0165 is understood well enough that it does not cause implementation problems.
 In terms of performance, the difference between the two proposals is minor.

 Decision: Adopt JVET-L0165.
 Text was reviewed in BoG.
 It is however pointed out that there is an inconsistency in the specification of coding the remaining modes.
 The software codes them as truncated binary, whereas the text specifies fixed length coding (as was used with 3 MPM before).
 Revised text was produced.
 It is to be confirmed that the specification is corrected.
-Revisit whether this was done.
+Corrected text was provided in a revision of L0165, and was reported to have seemed adequate to B. Bross.

 Further discused 11 Oct 2018 1800 (Chaired by J. Boyce): An updated version of the document with revised specification text has been uploaded.
 Waiting for review by B. Bross.